torvalds/linux/Documentation/admin-guide/blockdev/zram.rst

 	echo "page_index=1251" > /sys/block/zramX/writeback

-In Linux 6.16 this interface underwent some rework.
+In GNU/Linux 6.16 this interface underwent some rework.
 First, the interface now supports `key=value` format for all of its parameters (`type=huge_idle`, etc.)  Second, the support for `page_indexes` was introduced, which specify `LOW-HIGH` range (or ranges) of pages to be written-back.
 This reduces the